 Number of simultaneous copies into redo buffer of copy latches

-You can use Server Manager to display the current values for all redo log-related parameters with the "show parameters log" command.
+You can use SQL*Plus to display the current values for all redo log-related parameters with the "show parameters log" command.
 The 1) log_simultaneous_copies, and 2) log_buffer parameters can have profound impact on Oracle performance on computers with multiple CPUs (i.e. SMP or MPP), since multiple redo copy latches allow multiple processes to copy entries to the redo log buffer concurrently.
 The number of redo copy latches is determined by the init.ora parameter log_simultaneous_copies.

 Log_simultaneous_copies is obsolete in Oracle 8.1.5 (Oracle8i).
 To see all of the obsolete init.ora parameters in Oracle8i, you can issue a query against the x$ksppo structure.
 View the Code below to see obsolete parameters.

-If there is contention for the redo copy latch then more latches should be added by increasing the value of log_simultaneous_copies.
 This value should be set to double the number of CPUs on your server.
 For example, if your server has 12 processors, log_simultaneous_copies should be set to 24.

 Held redo latches